varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ----

 ====
-Finally, Let's Create the Main Node Entry Point!
+Finally, Let's Create the Main for our Node
 ====

 * This last little bit creates the main node entry point.